invokablegmbh/jar_columnrow/Documentation/Index.rst

 **Community Documentation**

-This documentation is community documentation for the TYPO3 extension {extension.name}
+This documentation is community documentation for the TYPO3 extension Jar ColumnRow

 It is maintained as part of this third party extension.